 Description

-Melanotan 2 (MT-2) is a synthetic cyclic heptapeptide — a ring-shaped chain of seven amino acids — designed as an analog of alpha-melanocyte-stimulating hormone (alpha-MSH).
-Its molecular formula is C50H69N15O9, and it has a molecular weight of 1024.20 g/mol.
-The CAS registry number is 121062-08-6.
-The key structural feature that distinguishes MT-2 from its linear predecessor Melanotan 1 is a lactam bridge, an internal bond that connects two amino acids within the chain and forces the peptide into a cyclic (ring) shape.
-This cyclic structure makes the molecule more compact and more resistant to breakdown by enzymes.
+Melanotan 2 (MT-2) is a synthetic cyclic heptapeptide, molecular formula C50H69N15O9, molecular weight 1,024.20 g/mol, CAS 121062-08-6.
+Its key structural feature is a lactam bridge, an internal bond connecting two amino acids within the chain that forces the peptide into a cyclic, ring shape, making it more compact and enzyme-resistant than linear peptides.

 PubChem Reference: View compound profile on NIH PubChem